 Schottler et al. (Schottler et al., 2017) compared Gaussian and non-Gaussian wind fields in an experimental campaign featuring a model wind turbine.
 The turbulent fluctuations in the experiment were achieved with an active grid.
 The authors compare the response of the model wind turbine to two different kinds of inflows: One with Gaussian, the other with non-Gaussian increment statistics.
 Both inflows are equivalent with respect to their standard deviation and mean value.
+The authors demon-

-The authors demonstrate that the turbine's response (e.g. the rotor thrust) still contains the non-Gaussian dynamics, contradicting the conclusion by Berg et al. (Berg et al., 2016) that these dynamics are filtered by the turbine.
+- 15 strate that the turbine's response (e.g. the rotor thrust) still contains the non-Gaussian dynamics, contradicting the conclusion by Berg et al. (Berg et al., 2016) that these dynamics are filtered by the turbine.
 However, Schottler et al. do not report on the size of the wind structures in the tested wind fields, which is related to the argumentation Berg et al. and is also in the focus of this work.
-Secondly only a few statistical wind parameters could be controlled and made comparable, which hamper the isolation of intermittency (cf. Sec.2.1.2) and the ability to draw conclusions with respect to intermittency.

-In a recent national project (Wächter et al., 2017) the effect of intermittent wind dynamics on fatigue loads was tested.
+Secondly only a few statistical wind parameters could be controlled and made comparable, which hamper the isolation the isolation of intermittency (cf. Sec.2.1.2) and the ability to draw conclusions with respect to intermittency. - In a recent national project (Wächter et al., 2017) the effect of intermittent wind dynamics on fatigue loads was tested.
 Synthetic Kaimal (Kaimal et al., 1972), Mann (Mann, 1994) and intermittent CTRW Fields (Kleinhans, 2008) were processed in a BEM-based wind turbine model.
-Subsequently, the resulting load time series were used as an excitation signal in an experimental set-up, in which material probes were dynamically loaded until failure.
-Significant differences were observed, indicating a much faster damage accumulation for intermittent wind.
-However due to differences in the fields with respect to their spectral properties and coherence, these findings cannot be attributed to the non-Gaussian increment statistics exclusively.
+The resulting load time series where a applied experimentally to material probes until failure.
+Significant differences were observed, indicating a much fast damage accumulation for intermittent wind.
+However due to differences in the fields with respect to their spectral properties and coherence, these findings cannot be attributed to the - 25 non-Gaussian increment statistics exclusively.
 The application of intermittent dynamics to material probes however is highly interesting, as one does not rely on fatigue estimation procedures, as the sensitivity of these procedures to intermittent dynamics is at question.

 In summary, contradicting conclusions with respect to the effect of intermittency on wind turbines have been drawn.
-It is still unclear how to judge the impact of these statistics, as some questions are still left open.
+It is 30 still unclear how to judge the impact of these statistics, as some questions are still left open.
 Also, there is a need to discuss the proper isolation of intermittency within this issue.